 Fyfe N and Milligan C (2003) Space, citizenship, and voluntarism: critical reflections on the voluntary welfare sector in Glasgow.
 Environment and Planning A 35(11):2069-2086.

-Green A (1996) Aspects of the Changing Geography of Poverty and Wealth.
-In: Hills J (ed) New Inequalities: The Changing Distribution of Income and Wealth in the United Kingdom.
-Cambridge: Cambridge University Press, pp.265-291.

 Harris T, Hodge L and Phillips D (2019) English Local Government Funding: Trends and Challenges in 2019 and Beyond.
 London: Institute for Fiscal Studies.

 Hastings A, Bailey N, Bramley G, et al. (2017) Austerity Urbanism in England: The ‘Regressive Redistribution’of Local Government Services and the Impact on the Poor and Marginalised.
 Environment and Planning A 49(9):2007-2024.

-Hastings A, Bailey N, Gannon M, et al. (2015) Coping with the Cuts?
-The Management of the Worst Financial Settlement in Living Memory.
-Local Government Studies 41(4):601-621.

 Hendry R (1998) Fair Shares for All?
 The Development of Needs Based Funding in Education, Health and Housing.
 Centre for Analysis of Social Exclusion CASE/18.

 Jones G, Meegan R, Kennett P, et al. (2016) The Uneven Impact of Austerity on the Voluntary and Community Sector: A Tale of Two Cities.
 Urban Studies 53(10):2064–2080.